What Should I Invest My Money In?

-But when we finally get through with this virus, we will start to see the people who actually have saved more money during this time, and they’re anxious to go out and spend.
-And remember, 70% of our GDP is based upon consumer consumption.
+When we finally get through with this virus, we will start to see the people who have saved more money during this time anxiously go out and spend it.
+Remember, 70% of our GDP is based upon consumer consumption.
 It’s going to be, I think, a real igniter, if you will, of better economic activity, which should translate into the stock market.
-Which, again, would back up what I said earlier, that it could be a better second half of the year, Dean, rather than the first half.
+That would back up what I said earlier, that it could be a better second half of the year, Dean, rather than the first half.

 Strategy is Key & Your Personal Return Index

 Dean Barber: Right.
-But what you’re getting to, Bud, is the strategy, right?
-You’re getting to investment strategy here, and obviously, there has to be some strategy behind the underlying investments.
-But let’s go back to how does a person defines where their money should be invested.
-So, in other words, how much should I have in cash stocks, bonds, et cetera?
+But what you’re getting to is the investment strategy.
+There has to be some strategy behind the underlying investments.
+Let’s go back to how a person defines where their money should be invested.
+In other words, how much should I have in cash stocks, bonds, etc.?

 Finally, Back to the Questions